ZhgChg.Li

 active1DayUsersMetric.name = "active1DayUsers";

-// Declare the date range
+// Declare date range

 const dateRange = AnalyticsData.newDateRange();